Minnesota Timberwolves: 2018: The arrival of Jimmy Butler and the return to the playoffs

-2020–present: the Anthony Edwards era and new ownership

-2020–2024: Edwards and Towns duo

 On May 1, it was announced that the Timberwolves had hired Gersson Rosas, who previously served as the Houston Rockets' executive vice president of basketball operations, as their new president of basketball operations.
 On May 20, after conducting interviews with several candidates, the Timberwolves announced that Ryan Saunders had been hired to a multi-year deal to become the team's permanent head coach, removing his "interim" status.
 With Rosas' hiring, the Timberwolves also made several front office changes in the organization.
 The Timberwolves held both a first- and second-round draft pick in the 2019 NBA draft.
 The 11th pick (which was Cameron Johnson) along with Dario Šarić was traded to the Suns in exchange for the 6th pick in Jarrett Culver, a small forward from Texas Tech.
 With the 43rd pick, the Timberwolves selected Jaylen Nowell, a point guard from Washington.
 They would also sign Naz Reid, an undrafted center from Louisiana State.

 On February 6, 2020, The Timberwolves traded Andrew Wiggins to the Golden State Warriors for Karl-Anthony Towns' longtime friend D'Angelo Russell.
 At the season's end the Timberwolves got the 1st pick in the 2020 NBA draft.
 With that pick, the team drafted Anthony Edwards out of Georgia.
 In that same draft, they would trade up to select Jaden McDaniels with the 28th pick.

 On February 21, 2021, head coach Ryan Saunders was fired, and Toronto Raptors assistant coach Chris Finch was hired to replace him.
 The Timberwolves finished the season 23-49 and missed the playoffs.